 Reap What You Sow Isn’t About Having Multiple Lives

 This concept of multiple lives, like what karma teaches, is not what “reap what you sow” is about.
-James 4:14 reminds us that our life is but a vapor, here on earth for a little while and can vanish in an instant.
+James 4:14 reminds us that our life is but a vapor, here on earth for a little while, and can vanish instantly.
 It is why the Bible teaches us to live our lives worthy of God’s calling (Ephesians 4:1).
 And to live our lives wisely, making the most of every chance that the Lord gives us (Ephesians 5:15-16).

 The Fruit of the Spirit